Serving North Dakota & Minneapolis

 Although radon may be found in any home, it can also be controlled and reduced in any home.
 As important as it is to live in a home with low radon levels, these levels become equally important when buying or selling that home.
 Radon is something that all real estate agents consider -- and so should any homeowner.

 Innovative Basement Systems is a trusted member of the nationally recognized National Radon Defense network, and they have the training and experience to help lower the radon levelsin local homes.

-Our services are available in Minneapolis, St. Paul, Fargo and throughout North Dakota & Minneapolis, St. Paul, MN.
+Our services are available in Minneapolis, St. Paul, Fargo and throughout North Dakota & Minneapolis.
 Contact us today for more information about radon testing and radon mitigation in North Dakota and Minnesota.

 There are the slab-on-grade foundations, and then there are the basement or crawl space foundations.
 All can sustain high radon levels and most homes' levels can be significantly reduced with radon mitigation.

 Some homes, however, are not as easy to mitigate, and the some may actually not be receptive to any further mitigation.
 This is a very important detail that any homeowner may want to know before buying or selling a home.
 So how does radon gas enter a home anyways?